sbouschery/aisler-wiki/FAQs.md

 ### Who is behind AISLER? ###

 When Felix and Patrick met at a barbecue in 2014, they had no idea that they would soon be running a company together.
-They both felt that creative geniuses should have an easy to use tool to document their electronics projects for the community.
+They both felt that creative geniuses should have an easy-to-use tool to document their electronics projects.
 So AISLER was born.
-But AISLER wouldn't stay what it started out as.
-The idea grew and was fine tuned over and over again.
+But AISLER wouldn't stay what it started out as: it transformed into a full stack manufacturing service for prototyping.
 Just as the idea grew, the AISLER family grew as well and now consists of a core team of five people.

-AISLER's goal is to make prototyping as fun and effortless as possible, because the creative genius behind a project should focus only on creating and not have to deal with over complicated order forms and multiple suppliers.
+AISLER's goal is to make prototyping as fun and effortless as possible!
+Your creative genius should not have to deal with complicated order forms and multiple suppliers, but instead solely focus on creating your next awesome project.

 Our headquarters are in an old school in Lemiers, right beside Aachen and just behind the Dutch border.
 If you would like to learn more about the team, or become part of it, head over to the [About Us](https://go.aisler.net/about/us) page.

 ### Where are the circuit boards made? ###